-Italy v Argentina
+Girelli decisive as Italy beat Argentina

 Post update

-Offside, Italy.
-Lisa Boattin tries a through ball, but Arianna Caruso is caught offside.

-Lisa Boattin (Italy) wins a free kick in the defensive half.
+Sofia Cantore (Italy) wins a free kick in the attacking half.

 Post update